Full-Duplex and Half-Duplex Explained

 Half-duplex example

-If two or more devices transmit signals at the same time, the electrical signals collide and become useless for the destination device.
+The signal reaches all the other devices connected to the Hub.
+The destination device converts signals into frames and processes them.
+A Hub does not know the concept of frames and packets.
+If two or more devices transmit signals simultaneously, the signals collide and become useless to the destination device.
 The destination device cannot read garbled signals.

 half duplex